 Multifunctional Kitchen Island

 Kitchen islands have gained in popularity in the last few decades, so much so that almost all new homes and modern kitchens include at least a small island.
-Including a kitchen island in your modern kitchen remodel ensures you have plenty of space for cooking, meal prep, and can easily connect the space between the kitchen and living or dining space.
+Including a kitchen island in your modern kitchen remodel ensures you have plenty of space for cooking and meal prep and can easily connect the space between the kitchen and living or dining space.

 Modern Color Schemes

-One of the tell-tale signs of an outdated kitchen is miss-matched colors and a lack of central design theme.
+One of the tell-tale signs of an outdated kitchen is mismatched colors and a lack of a central design theme.
 For a modern kitchen remodel, consider using some of the most popular modern color schemes.
 Black, white, gray, and monochromatic or dark wood are extremely popular cabinet choices.